12/28/2025

 Peanuts & Nut Mixes

 Birds love nuts.
 We recommend shelled nuts for less feeder mess but in the shell are fine.
 You can use peanuts, pine nuts, pecans, almonds, and many more.
-They’re great snacks for jays and woodpeckers.
+When it comes to using raw or roasted peanuts for birds, roasted and unsalted nuts are best.
+The roasting process kills any possible mold like aflatoxin that could be transmitted to birds in raw nuts.

 Fruit